Promare: Production

-The film was announced at Anime Expo on July 2, 2017 as an original anime project co-produced by Studio Trigger and XFLAG that has been in production for over four years, later revealed to be a film in October 2018.
+The film was announced at Anime Expo on July 2, 2017, as an original anime project co-produced by Trigger and XFLAG that has been in production for over four years, later revealed to be a film in October 2018.
 Hiroyuki Imaishi and Kazuki Nakashima worked together previously on Gurren Lagann and Kill la Kill.
-Nakashima and Trigger are credited for the original work, with Shigeto Koyama providing the character and mechanical designs, Sanzigen animating the 3DCG sequences and Hiroyuki Sawano composing the music.
-The film's logo is designed by Saishi Ichiko and Tomotaka Kubo is serving as art director.
-Sushio, who designed the characters and served as chief animation director on Kill la Kill, is involved as one of the film's animators.
+Nakashima and Trigger are credited for the original work, with Shigeto Koyama providing the character and mechanical designs, Sanzigen animating the 3DCG sequences, and Hiroyuki Sawano composing the music.
+The film's logo was designed by Saishi Ichiko and Tomotaka Kubo served as art director.
+Sushio, who designed the characters and served as chief animation director on Kill la Kill, was involved as one of the film's animators.

 Release

 The film premiered in Japan on May 24, 2019.
 On June 13, 2019, GKIDS acquired the film for North American distribution, with showings occurring on September 17 and 19, 2019.
 It was dubbed into English by NYAV Post.
 The film was later released again with showings on December 8, 10, and 11, 2019, where it also aired a short prequel film Side: Galo.
 Another showing of the film in North America was expected to re-air April 7 and 8, 2020 with the two prequel films Side: Galo and Side: Lio, and a message from Imaishi.
 However, the third screening in North America was postponed during COVID-19 pandemic.
 It was later rescheduled to September 16 and 19, 2021, along with Takashi Yamazaki's Lupin III: The First.
 To promote the upcoming European release, Trigger partnered with Goodsmile Racing and Black Falcon team to field a Mercedes-AMG GT3 with Promare livery in the 2019 Spa 24 Hours endurance race.
 The car started on pole position and finished 3rd.
-In the United Kingdom and Ireland, Anime Limited acquired the film, and premiered it at Scotland Loves Anime in Glasgow on October 13, 2019, and a special screening in Edinburgh on October 19, 2019 with director Hiroyuki Imaishi, creative producer Hiromi Wakabayashi, and character designer Shigeto Koyama.
+In the United Kingdom and Ireland, Anime Limited acquired the film, and premiered it at Scotland Loves Anime in Glasgow on October 13, 2019, and a special screening in Edinburgh on October 19, 2019, with director Hiroyuki Imaishi, creative producer Hiromi Wakabayashi, and character designer Shigeto Koyama.
 In Australia and New Zealand Madman Entertainment premiered the film at Madman Anime Festival Melbourne on September 14, 2019.

 Home media

 The film was released in Japan on Blu-ray and DVD on February 5, 2020.
-Originally set for a May 5, 2020 digital home media release in North America, the film was released by GKIDS and Shout!
+Originally set for a May 5, 2020 digital home media release in North America, it was released by GKIDS and Shout!
 Factory digitally on April 21, 2020.
 A Blu-ray and DVD release followed on May 19, 2020.